 I recreated the pattern to accompany the article and stitched a pincushion as an example of how the pattern can be used in a different way.
 My knitting advisor, Irene Kellins, owner of Stitches With a Twist in Blyth, recreated one of the museum’s crochet doilies.
 You can find both patterns on the Patterns page.

 As a knitter, my skills would be best described as ‘experienced beginner’.
-By that I mean, I’ve made hats, mittens, scarves, but that was it.
-Learning to recreate a counterpane pattern has required a lot of research, a lot of trial and error and many, many visits to my knitting teacher for advice.
+By that I mean, I’ve made hats, mittens, scarves, but the patterns were simple and straightfoward.
+Learning to recreate a vintage counterpane pattern required something different: a lot of research, a lot of trial and error and many, many visits to my knitting advisor.

 There’s a story in every stitch of an heirloom textile.
 Each item created with skill and creativity by a stitcher long ago, their voice present and expressive in their needlework.
 Recreating vintage needlework items is a fascinating and rewarding pastime.
 Natural fibres are my first love and I keenly enjoy working with local wool.